markgono/lal-build-a-webpage/01-html.md

 A *markup language* is a system for annotating a document in a way that is syntactically distinguishable from the text or contents of the document.

-(If I was writing on a notepad, and I highlighted or underlined a line in red – that’s an annotation, we all know what that means – it’s not good – a markup language is the same thing for computers)

 HTML is a markup language – it actually stands for HyperText Markup Language – we use it to describe the building blocks of a webpage to the browser.

 In terms of how it looks, we use markup to describe the elements that make up a page, so for a header it’s `<h1>Lunch & Learn</h1>`, which describes a header element – the *h* in *h1*, which contains the contents *“Lunch & Learn”*.